jpsbento/nrtpygs/docs/dev-workflow.md

 gh pr merge [<number> | <branch>]
 ```

+**NOTE** choose to delete the bracnh once the pull request has been approved and it has been merged onto the main development branch

 ** The above happen in loops until a release needs to be made **